Harvard-Neutrino/SIREN/docs/three_body.md

 its own envelope.
 Invalid bounds raise `ValueError`.
 Invalid acceptance weights, observed envelope overruns, and exhaustion of 10,000 proposals raise `RuntimeError`.
 No substitute event is returned on rejection exhaustion.

+`dalitz_band` rejects nonfinite energy with `ValueError` and returns `(None, None)` for finite energy outside support. `build_rest_momenta` rejects nonfinite or materially unphysical energies before consuming random numbers.
+It checks the daughter energy bounds and the squared momentum-triangle relation, including zero-momentum endpoints, before constructing an orientation.

+Boundary checks allow `64 * ulp(m_M)` in energy and `m_M` times that tolerance
+in the squared relation; only roundoff-sized violations are clamped.
+Near a collapsed band, energy-coordinate errors can be amplified, so the squared relation controls the allowed mass-shell error.
+The band calculation treats each representable interior energy separately, including energies adjacent to the neutrino endpoint.
+Near threshold, or when a rounded band edge violates the momentum triangle, it resolves the band in higher precision and rounds resolved edges inward.
+It does not enlarge the mass-shell tolerance.
+These tolerances scale with the parent mass; they introduce no fixed GeV floor.
+Mass and energy scalars are converted to Python floats before kinematic arithmetic, so NumPy scalar inputs use the same precision as these tolerances.

 These utilities do not provide a general three-massive-body sampler or a spin density.
 BeamDecays' muon model adds its polarization-dependent orientation and